 Investing is fun once you get the hang of it!
 Here are a few of the things you’ll learn in this article:

-- 2 simple lifestyle changes that can make you a millionaire
+- How to become a millonaire with 2 simple lifestyle changes that can make you a millionaire

 - What compound interest is